rackerlabs/support-how-to/content/how-to/cloud-servers/basic-linux-directory-permissions-and-how-to-check-them/index.md

 ### What are directory permissions, and how do they apply?

-In Linux&reg;, a folder in which you store files is called a directory.
+In Linux&reg;, a directory is a folder in which you store files.
 Each file or directory specifies which users can access them.
-This article explains how you set these permissions and possibly override them.
+This article explains how you set permissions and possibly override them.

 Override examples: